perrydBUCS/cs411-360/README.md

-- Adding of a bunch of stuff -
+- Removing a bunch of stuff -

 # `angular-seed` — the seed for AngularJS apps